RealtimeRobotics/rtr_moveit/rtr_moveit_tutorial/rtr_moveit_tutorial.rst

 Goal states can be defined as arbitrary combinations of Joint-, Position- and Orientation constraints.
 Since start and goal states are unlikely to be part of the roadmap the plugin attempts to solve for nearby state candidates and connect the endings afterwards.
-This is done by linear interpolation and collision checking using the planning scene in *MoveIt!*.
+This is done by linear interpolation and collision checking using the planning scene in *MoveIt*.
 The allowed distance of start and goal state candidates is defined by the parameter ``allowed_joint_distance`` and ``allowed_position_distance``.
 The waypoint distance that should be used for collision checking in the planning scene is defined by ``max_waypoint_distance``.
 RapidPlan also supports solving for multiple goal states at the same time, the maximum number is defined by ``max_goal_states``.